1. Create a local socket

 To simplify transmitting data this sample uses its own function

-named MySocketSendTo
+named MySocketSendTo.

 MySocketSendTo(MySocket, SendData, sizeof(SendData),